jnz/q3vm/README.md

 The function `VM_MemoryRangeValid` makes sure that the memory range is valid.
 This is e.g. important for the memcpy call, so that the VM cannot write outside of the sandbox memory.
+It is also possible to call the VM recursively again with `VM_Call`.

     /* Call native functions from the bytecode: */